fadhlanhrts/fadhlanhrts/README.md

 ## Muhammad Fadhlan Harits

 Hello everyone !
 Nice to e-meet you.
 My name is Harits, I am an undergraduate Computer Engineering student from Universitas Indonesia, most of my repos are projects for my undergraduate classes and my personal projects.
-Currently I am currently interested in learning more about Cybersecurity and DevOps so please feel free to contact me anytime through Email, Twitter, Instagram, and Linkedin
+Currently I am interested in learning more about Cybersecurity and DevOps so please feel free to contact me anytime through Email, Twitter, Instagram, and Linkedin

 • Twitter/Instagram : fadhlanhrts